bhargavakumark/Notes/source/mac.rst

 swapfile and hibernate files are located at **/private/var/vm**

-We can safely remove **sleepfile** in that location, other swapfile* might be in use
+We can safely remove **sleepimage** in that location, other swapfile* might be in use

 ::